 Pellet smokers are versatile because they have a wide temperature range.
-You can smoke at low temperature, 225 to 272 degrees, bake at 300 degrees, and grill at 450 degrees and over.
+You can smoke at low temperatures, 225 to 272 degrees, bake at 300 degrees, and grill at 450 degrees and over.

-A Traeger pellet smoker has the low-end covered.
-They can smoke low and slow and hold low temperatures.
+A Traeger smoker has the low-end covered.
+They can smoke low and slowly and hold low temperatures.

-But, not all of them have the ability to hit the high temperatures needed for grilling, like a gas grill and a charcoal grill can.
+But, not all of them can hit the high temperatures needed for grilling, like a gas grill and a charcoal grill can.

 If you don’t plan to sear or grill, then any Traeger pellet smoker will work for you.

 Traeger grills come in different shapes and sizes.
 While the shape is more of a cosmetic matter, the size and cooking area are important to consider.

 Smaller versions like Tailgate Portable grills are suitable when cooking for one or two people, but if you need to cook for larger groups of people, then opt for Timberline 1300, which has 1300 square inches of cooking capacity.